Facebook Instagram

 During their training, students at the Royal Military Academy are trained academically, athletically, militarily and character-wise.

-In the academic part they follow a bachelor and a master course in Social and Military Sciences or Polytechnics (civil engineer).
+In the academic part they follow a bachelor and a master course in Social and Military Sciences (SSMW) or Polytechnics (civil engineer).
 This course is fully supported by the Bologna Accords and attracts dozens of students from other military universities around the world every year.

 In the sports section, students are prepared for the sometimes heavy physical activities they will have to perform in their later careers.
 Whether they train for a job as a para-commando or as an F16 pilot, a good physical condition can mean the difference between failure and success.
 With a minimum of five hours of sport per week and extensive coaching and medical guidance, the students are given every opportunity to develop themselves into true athletes.